Effective Date: March 24, 2006

 3. Organizational Chart

 c.
 Marking Enclosures.
-On the first page of each enclosure, the word "Enclosure" must be typed in the lower right corner; e.g., Enclosure, Enclosure 1, Enclosure 2.
+On the first page of each enclosure, the word "Enclosure" should be typed in the lower right corner; e.g., Enclosure, Enclosure 1, Enclosure 2.

 4.1.18 Material Sent Under Separate Cover.
 When material referred to in the text is sent under separate cover, type "Separate Cover:" at the left margin, two typing returns below the signer's title or the "enclosure" notation if there is one.
 List the material, whether or not it is identified in the text.
 Send a copy of the memo with the material that is mailed under separate cover.
 Example: